legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 ## Next steps

+Next, you'll probably want to install some GUI to make the black terminal go away.
+I want to preface this with the following: A lot of pieces of a Linux install are choices and opinions.
+I've already pushed some user choices by running Arch, using the normal kernel and using snapper for back-ups.
+Linux has almost infinite choices for your system and for the graphical interface it also has a lot of choice.

+I'd want you to figure out whatever GUI suits you.
+That's why I'll lay a few out for you, and you can take a look at them.
+You can install each GUI with `pacman -S <package>` and remove it if you don't like it with `pacman -Rns <package>`.
+So let's go on to the list:

+- [GNOME](https://wiki.archlinux.org/title/GNOME) is a desktop environment which focuses on simple user experience and good design, you download the large metapackage and are good to go.
+- [KDE](https://wiki.archlinux.org/title/KDE) is another desktop environment that focuses more on being able to modify a lot of settings.
+- [Xfce](https://wiki.archlinux.org/title/Xfce) is a light-weight desktop environment which doesn't have the best looks out of the box.
+- [Cinnamon](https://wiki.archlinux.org/title/Cinnamon) is a windows-like desktop environment that's also easy to use.
+- [Wayland](https://wiki.archlinux.org/title/Wayland) is a library for compositors, which allows you to mix-and-match different compositors, bars and other applications.
+You can fully design your own desktop experience[^4].
+- [Xorg](https://wiki.archlinux.org/title/Xorg) is the older brother of Wayland, it has been around for about 20 years and wayland is aiming to replace it.
+A lot of people[^4] are still using xorg and it is still a valid choice.

+All these options have ups and downs, but if you've never used Linux (and to be fair, why are you installing Arch right away?) a desktop environment is the quickest way to get set up.
+Window managers and compositors are awesome, and I've recently switched to [Hyprland](https://hyprland.org/).
+Window managers do take a lot more time to configure nicely and will take more tweaking.
+I've recently made my [dotfiles](https://codeberg.org/legoraft/dots) a bit more coherent, so you can check out those and the [docs](https://codeberg.org/legoraft/dots/src/branch/main/docs) if you're interested in learning a bit more about that.

+I hope your Arch install is running great and you've found the GUI of your liking.
+The great thing of something like Linux is the ability to switch around those things whenever, so it's always awesome.
+If you'd want to read a bit more on Linux and Linux distros I'd recommend, check out [this](/posts/switching-to-linux) post.

 [^1]: Btrfs is a filesystem that allows you to take snapshots of your filesystem very easily.
 This makes rolling back previous versions easy and makes the Arch experience a bit more stable.

 [^2]: The kernel contains software that's essential for your system.
 You can choose between a few different once, as they're listed [here](https://wiki.archlinux.org/title/Kernel#Officially_supported_kernels).

 [^3]: The UUID can be found by running `blkid /dev/<root-partition>`.
 The UUID should be a string of letters and numbers.
 You can copy the output of this command by running `blkid /dev/<root-partition> >> /mnt/boot/loader/entries/arch.conf`, but you need to remove all other text from the UUID.

+[^4]: Check out [unixporn](https://reddit.com/r/unixporn) (it's SFW, I swear).
+People customize the heck out of their computers and some stuff looks great.
+It does require a lot of configuration and tweaking (you'll be mostly working on your desktop experience in stead of doing work).